Mega Mewtwo X Raid Guide – Best Counters, Weakness, CP & Strategy

 Mewtwo Purple Greenish / teal tint

-Mega Mewtwo X Deep purple + blue glow Slight green/teal + altered glow
+Mega Mewtwo X Deep purple with blue aura Muted green/teal aura shift

 Feature Normal Shiny